robinrodricks/FluentFTP/README.md

   - **GetObjectInfo()** - Get information for a single file or directory as an `FtpListItem`.
 It includes the type, date created, date modified, file size, permissions/chmod and link target (if any).

+### Directory Transfer

+  - **UploadDirectory**() - Uploads the specified directory onto the server.
+If any rules are provided then we only upload the files and folders matching all the rules.
+All exceptions during uploading are caught, and the exception is stored in the related FtpResult object.
+Optionally [verifies the hash](#faq_verifyhash) of the files & retries transfer if hash mismatches.

+    - In *Mirror* mode, we will upload missing files, and delete any extra files from the server that are not present on disk.
+This is very useful when publishing an exact copy of a local folder onto an FTP server.

+	- In *Update* mode, we will only upload missing files and preserve any extra files on the server.
+This is useful when you want to simply upload missing files to a server.

+  - **DownloadDirectory**() - Downloads the specified directory onto the local file system.
+If any rules are provided then we only download the files and folders matching all the rules.
+All exceptions during downloading are caught, and the exception is stored in the related FtpResult object.
+Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

+    - In *Mirror* mode, we will download missing files, and delete any extra files from disk that are not present on the server.
+This is very useful when creating an exact local backup of an FTP directory.

+    - In *Update* mode, we will only download missing files and preserve any extra files on disk.
+This is useful when you want to simply download missing files from an FTP directory.

 ### File Transfer

 <a name="highlevel"></a>